Barthilas/Docker-Kubernetes-Udemy/README.md

 - example: docker run -d -p
 3000:80 --rm --name feedback-app -v feedback:/app/feedback -v "C:\Users\snetivy\Desktop\Docker Udemy\data-volumes-01-starting-setup":/app -v /app/node_modules  feedback-node:value
 explained: you can now change server.js and see changes inside the running container because its using bind mounts to local disk.
 To make sure that node_modules persist we create another anonymous volume app/node_modules.
 (Else they would be overwritten completely by binded mount which doesnt have node_modules.)
+- :ro is readonly, container can only read.

+Copy vs bind mount
+- bind mount will not be used in production hence why copy . . stays in dockerfile.